Introduction to WKWebView

 WKWebView Constraints: All four (top, leading, trailing, bottom) sets to zero i.e. with respect to safe area.

-UIActivityIndicatorView Constraints: Aligned centered (vertically and horizontally) with respect to superview.
+UIActivityIndicatorView Constraints: Aligned centered (vertically and horizontally) with respect to super view.

 Step 4: Connect IBOutlets created in step 2 to respective controls i.e. web view and activity indicator view.